malinaline/GDT-website/README.md

 # :rocket: GDT - Website (school project)

-This is a new website for a small theatre in Gothenburg.
+This is the new website for a small theatre in Gothenburg.

 ## 👩‍💻 Authors